deckerweb/advanced-scripts-quicknav/README.md

 	- b) As a script/ code snippet - directly in _Advanced Scripts_ itself! 👏
 7. Custom tweaks via constants: enable or disable various additional features or tweaks – just as simple code snippets, see below --- this keeps the plugin/snippet simple and lightweight (you can check the config in your WP install via: _Tools > Site Health > Info_ – there look for the row: _Advanced Scripts QuickNav (Plugin)_)
 8. Show the Admin Bar also in Block Editor full screen mode.

 ---

+## Frequently Asked Questions

+### How can I change / tweak things?
+Please see here under [**Custom Tweaks via Constants**](#custom-tweaks-via-constants) what is possible!

+### Why is this functionality not baked into Code Snippets itself?
+I don't know.
+Not everything needs to be built-in.
+That's what plugins are for: those who _need_ this functionality can install and use them.
+Or better, [just use it as code snippet](#installation) in _Advanced Scripts_ itself.
+Done :-)

+### Why did you create this plugin?
+Because I needed (and wanted!) it myself for the sites I maintain.
+[Read the backstory here ...](#plugins-backstory)

+### Why is this plugin not on wordpress.org plugin repository?
+Because the restrictions there for plugin authors are becoming more and more.
+It would be possible but I don't want that anymore.
+The same for limited support forums for plugin authors on .org.
+I have decided to leave this whole thing behind me.

+---